 and Social Democracy - Stefan Berger, University of Glamorgan

 This article explores the relationship between democracy and social democracy from the late nineteenth century through to the present.
-It discusses the emergence of different concepts of democracy within European social democracy at different times during this period and attempts to locate key junctures in the relationship between those two concepts.
+It discusses the emergence of different concepts of democracy within European social democracy at different times during this period.
 After investigating the strong links between radical democracy and social democracy in the second half of the nineteenth century, it goes on to argue that Marxism, through an anti-pluralist legacy which social democratic reformists and revisionists tried hard to overcome after 1900, considerably influenced social democracy's perception of democracy.
 Yet a fundamental ambiguity of social democracy towards democracy was only overcome under the conditions of the Cold War and the long economic boom after 1945.
-In the 'golden age' of social democracy between the 1940s and the 1960s, Social Democrats fully endorsed the politics of pluralist democracy.
 From the 1970s onwards, when the 'social democratic consensus' came under intense criticism from the political Right, the commitment of social democracy to democracy remained one of the few uncontentious areas, and the renaissance of social democratic fortunes in the 1990s has tended to focus on democracy as a key element of 'new' social democracy in Europe.

 Social Democracy in Transition - John Callaghan